Asylum Lawyers

 Client Interview and Assessment

 • Gathering and Evaluating Evidence: It is critical to collect any relevant evidence that might aid support the asylum application during the client interview.
 Personal testimony, witness testimonies, medical records, and other material relating to previous persecution or threats may be included.
-Evaluating the trustworthiness and dependability of the evidence is also crucial since discrepancies or a lack of corroboration might undermine the claim.
+Evaluating the trustworthiness and dependability of the evidence is also crucial since discrepancies or a lack of corroboration might undermine the claim;

 • Identifying Potential Legal Arguments: It is critical to determine the legal grounds that will form the basis of the asylum application based on the facts gathered during the interview.
 Determine which protected ground(s) the persecution is based on and how the client’s unique circumstances fulfill the conditions for a valid claim.